eboadom/solidity-batch-utils/README.md

 ## Warning
-The contracts included on this repository are not audited and as they are thought to be general enough, don't include extra protections that in some codebases could be desirable (e.g. non-reentrancy on BatchSender).
+Even if tested, the contracts included on this repository are not audited and as they are thought to be general enough, don't include extra protections that in some codebases could be desirable (e.g. non-reentrancy on BatchSender).

 **Feel free to use them, but with responsibility**